Type-Moon resources

 A mobile game that first started service in 2015, with the English language server going live in 2017.
 The progatonist was the least qualified applicant for an organisation meant to protect human history, but when the organisation is betrayed they end up the sole remaining person available to do the job.
 They travel to patches of time that deviate from true history to fix the cause of the deviation and hopefully prevent the future from being erased.

-Fate/Grand Order is probably the most famous Fate work by now, and features contributions from many different guest writers.
+Fate/Grand Order is probably the most famous Fate work by now, and features contributions from many different artists and guest writers, some of which are renowned industry giants.
 I played it diligently for years and even maintained accounts on both Japanese and English servers for a while, and I consider several of its chapters to be some of the best the series has to offer, but in current day I cannot honestly recommend starting it as a new player.
-Despite being a story-heavy game it's incredibly obtuse about letting new players access old event stories, yet new event stories happily build upon the old as if everyone read them anyway.
+It's a story heavy game that's incredibly obtuse about letting new players access old event stories, yet new event stories happily build upon the old as if everyone read them anyway.
 Each of its chapters and event stories can easily be found on youtube, and I link another fantastic story resource at the bottom of this page.
+This page gives an overview of what parts of the game form its core storyline, and which parts are more optional.

 Melty Blood

 Melty Blood is a series of fighting game spinoffs of Tsukihime made by French-Bread.
-While technically a sequel to Tsukihime, it focusses on new characters, so I find it stands on its own fairly well.
+While technically a sequel to Tsukihime, it focusses on new characters and stands on its own fairly well.
 The original Melty Blood (2002) and its updated version Melty Blood Re-ACT (2004), Melty Blood Act Cadenza (2005), and Melty Blood Actress Again (2008) are all direct sequels of each other.
 Melty Blood Type Lumina (2021) accompanies the Tsukihime remake and is essentially a reboot of the series, with no relation to the previous games.

 The original Melty Blood tells its story across branching paths determined by whether you win or lose a match.
 It has eight different endings, two of which require getting the six other endings first.
-The manga adaption is incredibly good, synthesising the plot beats from the different routes into a coherent whole to create in my opinion the best way to experience Melty Blood.
+The manga adaption is incredibly good, it synthesises the plot beats of the different routes into a coherent whole and its deviations only serve to enhance the story, making it in my opinion the best way to experience Melty Blood.

 The games before Actress Again are all abandonware.
 Actress Again is a great lightweight fighting game that is available for cheap on Steam, but the default netcode sucks, so everyone who plays it buys it once to support the game and then uses the community version instead.
 Type Lumina is also on Steam and probably other places, but honestly I don't care about that one because they don't have Sion or any of the characters I played in MBAA